 #2.
-Rise of Social Media Marketing in India
+The rise of Social Media Marketing in India

 So, what this figure means to a marketer in India?

-I hope, I may’ve triggered many thoughts, combinations and permutations in your mind.
+I hope I may have triggered many thoughts, combinations, and permutations in your mind.

 You just name any brand/business/celebrity in India they’re on Facebook and other popular social networking sites.